 - Stir in both jars of salsa verde, canned green chilies and jalapeno peppers.

-- Cover and cook on high for 3-4 hours or on low for 8 hours (I cooked mine overnight).
+Cover and cook on high for approximately 5-6 hours or low for 8 hours.